-Store and Forward switching can cause a delay in switching since Cyclic Redundancy Check (CRC) is calculated for each Ethernet frame.
-CRC uses a mathematical formula, based on the number of bits (1s) in the frame, to determine whether the received frame has an error.
-After confirming the reliability of the frame, the frame is forwarded out to the right port, toward its destination.
+Store and Forward switching can cause a delay in switching since Cyclic Redundancy Check (CRC) calculated for each Ethernet frame.
+CRC uses a mathematical formula, based on the number of bits (1s) in the frame, to decide whether the received frame has an error.
+After confirming the reliability of the frame, the frame forwarded out to the right port, toward its destination.
 Discarding frames with errors reduces the amount of bandwidth consumed by corrupt data.
-Store-and-forward switching is required for Quality of Service (QoS)
+Store-and-forward switching has required for Quality of Service (QoS)

 In cut-through switching, the switch copies into its memory only the destination MAC address the frame before making a switching decision, to which port to forward the data.
 The destination MAC address is located in the first 6 bytes of the frame following the preamble.
 The switch looks up the destination MAC address in its switching table, determines the outgoing interface port, and forwards the frame onto its destination through the designated switch port.
 The switch does not perform any error checking on the frame. switch operating in cut-through switching mode reduces delay because the switch starts to forward the Ethernet frame as soon as it reads the destination MAC address.
 Problem-related with cut-through switching is that the switch may forward bad frames.
 Cut-through switching is the predominant switching method used on Cisco switches.
 There are two variants of cut-through switching: